Pacific District Convention FAQs

 How do I find a roommate?

-If you are looking for a roommate, we suggest you post a note in Convention Mighty Network group.
-This is a fun way to make a new friend.
+If you are looking for a roommate, please fill out the ROOMMATE MATCH FORM.
+A roommate is a fun way to make a new friend and share the cost of the hotel.

 Why are you asking me to bring a tote bag?